dakusui/jcunit/FSM-README.md

 # Future works
 * **Local constraints**: probably we want to define constraints applied to parameters of a method.
+[10]
 * **Coverage report**: generating test suite which covers all the possible value-pairs under complicated constraints is a very time consuming task.
-Instead, relying on random generation and assessing how much possible value pairs are covered might be more practical and good enough.
+Instead, relying on random generation and assessing how much possible value pairs are covered might be more practical and good enough.[11]
 * **Simplify test suite generation**: right now (Sep/2015), FSM/JCUnit chooses states not only events as factors.
 But, except for the first one, states should always be determined by the previous state and an input symbol (event) given to the FSM.
  As discussed in [Introduction to Combinatorial Testing][4] (pp.119), in this situation we can exclude them during test suite generation from factors and after the process finishes we can append states determined by previous states and input to each test case.
-By this optimization, we should be able to improve FSM/JCUnit's performance.
+By this optimization, we should be able to improve FSM/JCUnit's performance.[12]
 * **Support overloading methods with the same number of arguments**: Right now FSM/JCUnit doesn't support those methods.
 But it would be nice to have.
+[13]
 * **Multi-threading support**: FSM/JCUnit treats each state in each FSM as an independent factor.
 Therefore it guarantees a fair coverage for multi-threading situation where Step.
 1, client 1 requests op.A the server and at the same time client 2 requests Op.B, Step.
 2, ... with relatively small number of test cases since you can use pairwise/t-wise technique as its test suite generation method.
+[14]

 # References